furbrain/STIC/firmware/docs/source/index.rst

 configured).
 Play with each mode and see what suits you.

 If the reading is successful you will see three numbers on the screen:

-.. compass at the top (degrees or grad)
+  * compass at the top (degrees or grad)
-.. inclination (+ or - and degrees or grad)
+  * inclination (+ or - and degrees or grad)
-.. distance (m or feet) at the bottom
+  * distance (m or feet) at the bottom

 If the reading fails you will hear an error double beep and see an error message.
-This will either say "Laser read failed" or "Magnetic Anomaly: Iron near".
+The laser will also flash rapidly several times.

 The laser stays on in :ref:`measure <measure>` mode.
 This does not require much power

 Press **B** to cycle through previous readings.
 If you have enabled :ref:`show extents <Show Extents>`, you will first see the horizontal and vertical extents of the current leg.
 You can tell which reading you are looking at by the small number at the right side of the display.
 Double click **B** to go back to the most recent reading.

 .. |bt_on| image:: bt_on.png

 .. |bt_off| image:: bt_off.png

-If three successive readings are within tolerance they are interpreted as a leg rather than a splay and the device will give a success beep (rising) and flash the laser twice.
-Within tolerance means that, for each of the three pairwise comparisons between the three readings, the angular difference is less than 1.7 degrees and the change in distance is less than 5cm.
+If three successive readings are similar they are interpreted as a leg rather than a splay and the device will give a success beep (rising) and flash the laser twice.
+Similar means that, for each of the three pairwise comparisons between the three readings, the angular difference is less than 1.7 degrees and the change in distance is less than 5cm.